 Some of these fish have low levels of mercury.
 However, the FDA says that eating several servings of fish each week poses no risk to healthy people and offers many health benefits.

 Women who are pregnant or planning to become pregnant should not eat king mackerel, shark, swordfish, and tilefish.
 They should also eat no more than 6 oz. per week of white albacore tuna.

-To make sure you get fish oil supplements that are not contaminated with mercury, read labels carefully and check for purity.
-Or ask your doctor to help you find the best quality DHA supplement.
+To make sure you get fish oil supplements that are not contaminated with mercury, read labels carefully and check for purity, ask your doctor to help you find the best quality DHA supplement.

 If the mother is healthy, breastfed babies should get enough DHA from breast milk.
 Infant formula may or may not have any DHA.
-Read labels carefully to find a brand that does.
+Read labels carefully.

 DHA is available as a supplement in two common forms: